 Most high school - college, as well - physics courses focus, in the main, upon a Newtonian perspective of determinism, cause-and-effect, and predictability.
-There's much to be said for Newton's paradigm: it took us safely to the moon and back and works well in certain contexts, especially, the macro-world.
-However, as we've come to see in the last hundred years, the domain of "the very small" - quantum mechanics - knows little of this well-ordered life.
+There's much to be said for Newton's paradigm: it took us safely to the Moon.
+However, as we've come to see in the last hundred years, the domain of quantum mechanics commands a larger field.

 "the only mystery" of science